The Daring Gourmet

 Russian Dressing or Thousand Island Dressing?

-If you’ve looked around at Reuben sandwich recipes you’ve probably noticed that some use Russian dressing while others use Thousand Island dressing.
+If you’ve looked around for a Reuben sandwich recipe you’ve probably noticed that some use Russian dressing while others use Thousand Island dressing.
 Which one is correct?
 The answer is both.
 In years past Russian dressing was the sauce of choice for Reuben sandwiches but in recent decades Thousand Island dressing has largely come to supplant Russian.
 Thousand Island dressing is sweeter and contains the characteristic chunks of sweet pickle relish, adding both sweetness and a crunchy texture, whereas Russian dressing is smoother (traditionally no pickle relish) and is spicy and zestier because it contains horseradish and Worcestershire sauce.
 There’s no right or wrong, it’s purely a matter of personal preference.
 Whichever one you choose I very strongly recommend homemade for the very best flavor (I include recipe links).

 What to Serve with Reuben Sandwiches